 - Having taken into account the criteria for the award of PhD or MPhil as set out in Paragraphs 5 or 7 of the University's Code of Practice for Research Candidature and Supervision the examiners for each research student shall recommend one of the following courses of action.

 It should be noted that where the recommendation of the examiners is for re-examination at a later date as set out in paragraph e. above, options d. and e. are not available as outcomes at the later re-examination.

 - That the degree for which the research student has submitted a thesis be awarded.

 - That the degree for which the research student has submitted a thesis be awarded subject if necessary to minor amendments to the thesis being made by a date specified (minor amendments include: minor omissions of substance, typographical errors, occasional stylistic or grammatical flaws, corrections to references, addition/modification of one or two figures, and minor changes to layout, and require no new research.
 These changes need only be certified by the internal examiner).
-The date specified for the submission of such minor amendments should normally be no later than a month after the formal notification to the research student.
+The date specified for the submission of such minor amendments should normally be no later than three months after the formal notification to the research student.

 - That the research student be required to attend for a further oral examination.

 - That the research student be permitted to submit by a date specified a revised thesis for the same degree for re-examination, including a further oral examination, on one subsequent occasion.
 The date specified for submission of the revised thesis should normally be no later than twelve months after the formal notification to the research student.
 As a fee is payable, the Fees Office should be informed when a research student has been asked to submit a revised thesis.